walakaka77/test-doc-site/parent-page-tech-adventures/child-page-1-jekyll-blog/grandchild-page-4-feeling-responsive-template/feeling-responsive-template.markdown

 ---
 layout: page
-title: Dog Community Site
+title: Feeling Responsive Template
-permalink: /new-home-kallang/dog-community-site/
+permalink: /new-home-kallang/feeling-responsive-template/
-parent: New Home Kallang
+parent: Jekyll Blog
+grand_parent: Tech Adventures
-nav_order: 2
+nav_order: 4
 index: 'yes'
 follow: 'yes'
 ---

+# Exploring the Feeling Responsive Template

+Here, we explore one of the most flexible and user friendly template that I've found for the Jekyll Site.
+We'll quickly go through my motivations for exploring this template, and then circle to the exciting features that the template provides!

-# Kallang Dog Community
+## Kallang Dog Community

 Shortly after shifting into the Kallang region, and also welcoming our doggo Stormy with open arms -- we prompty stumbled into a welcoming dog community!